Fauxbergé: Alexander Ivanov

-Shortly thereafter, in Ivanov's collection, which also includes authentic Fabergé pieces, appeared objects that were similar to those in the Fersman Museum.
+Shortly thereafter, Ivanov's collection appeared to have objects that were similar to those in the Fersman Museum.
 He claimed that he owned the originals, but the Kremlin Museums confirmed that the genuines recognized by experts were in the Fersman Museum.
 However, pieces very similar to those in the Fersman were exhibited in the Hermitage as real, like a carved stone figurine called Soldier of the Reserves (1915).
 The chief curator of the Fersman, Mikhail Generalov, told the BBC that he considered this figurine a copy made "so shamefully that it's a shame for Fabergé."
 He also stated that the museum had sent a letter to the Hermitage outlining its concerns and position regarding the originality of this item, but did not receive a substantive response.

 In that letter addressed to Piotrovsky, the director of the Fersman Museum, Pavel Plechov, commented:

-Several of the pieces in the controversial Hermitage exhibition had previously been shown at the New Jerusalem State Museum of History and Art in Istra, near Moscow, between 15 December 2018 - 24 March 2019.
+Several of the pieces in the controversial Hermitage exhibition had previously been shown at the New Jerusalem State Museum of History and Art in Istra, near Moscow, from 15 December 2018 to 24 March 2019.

+Regarding Ivanov's hardstone animals on display at his private museum in Germany, the art dealer who publicly denounced the scandalous Hermitage exhibition commented in an article:

+Other names

+Oher well-known names include Naum Nicolaevsky, his brother-in-law Vasily Konovalenko and Edward Singer.
+Starting in the 1960s in Russia (during the Soviet era), they specialised in the sale of genuine enameled items, from which they removed old marks and replaced them with those of Fabergé, but their greatest success was the carved stone figurines of people and animals, which found their way onto the Western market.

+Other Russian stone-cutters include Mikhail Monastyrsky, Yuri Toptunov and Alexander Solomonovich Leventhal, to name a few.